 The frequencies are what make the main difference in the violin’s sound.
 Modifying the thicknesses amounts to modifying the frequency.
 Damping (mass, spring) is just as important as frequency.

 It may be better to have a little too much wood rather than not enough.
 However, when there is excess wood, there is absorption of energy by the mass.
-Consequently, the free materials must be tuned not only to an appropriate frequency, but also with correct resistance; i.e., thicknesses in keeping with density, elasticity, and frequency (the moisture content concerns only the frequency and the weight of the materials).
+Consequently, the free materials must be tuned not only to an appropriate frequency, but also with correct resistance; i.e., thicknesses in keeping with density, elasticity, and frequency.

 This is why it is preferable to set up the violin in the white and wait 20 to 30 days in order to see whether the B1+ frequency rises.